ndrpnt/ndrpnt.dev/posts/2025-08-09-gitops-secret-management-strategies.md

 ## Step 1: Don't

 * In modern architecture it is often possible to avoid using long-lived secrets altogether
-* No matter how you handle static credentials, any human or application that has had access to a secret.
-Copy it, share it, leak it.
-All that without auditing
+* No matter how you handle static credentials, any human or application that has had access to a secret can share it, leak it, or keep a copy of it.
+That is even after revoking their access, and without any auditing.
 * For you must work on your ability to rotate them
+* In order to do without shared static secrets, you usually rely on a trusted third party.
+Application on both side of the communication have to either trust that third party or be managed by it.

 ### Workload Identity

 * No credentials
 * Centralise authorization

+## Concepts

 ### Secret Manager

 * Integrates with other services (databases, APIs, etc.) and generates dynamic, short-lived credentials to access them.
-* Can be considered stateless for some use cases: administrators _configure_ the integratation with other services, and users request a dynamically-generated value.
-If unplanned secret rotation is not acceptable, a secret manager has to be considered a stateful application the sense that it does not store long-lived data,
+* Can be considered stateless for some use cases: administrators _configure_ the integration with other services, and users request a dynamically-generated value.
+If unplanned secret rotation is not acceptable, a secret manager has to be considered like a stateful application, and appropriate measure must be taken to minimize data loss.
 * Centralise authorization

-## Secret Store
+### Secret Store

 * Stateful, durably stores static secrets
 * Mostly just a KV store with an emphasis on security: encryption, granular access control, versioning, policies (conditions, single-time access, etc.) audit, etc.